tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 © 2018 Microsoft Corporation.
 All rights reserved.

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

+# Data Platform upgrade and migration hands-on lab step-by-step

+If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Before%20the%20HOL%20-%20Data%20Platform%20upgrade%20and%20migration.md), you will need to do that before proceeding.

 ## Contents